What Is

 5. Then, select a location on your hard drive to serve as a permanent home for curl.

-6. If you want to give curl its own folder, use the following file path:
+6. If you want to give curl its folder, use the following file path:

 C:\Program Files\curl\ or C:\curl\